Villa Poppaea: Frescoes

-Like many of the frescoes that were preserved due to the eruption of Mount Vesuvius, those decorating the walls of the Villa Poppaea are striking both in form and in color.
-Many of the frescoes are in the “Second Style” (also called the Architectural Style) of ancient Roman painting, dating to ca. 90-25 BC as classified in 1899 by August Mau.
-Details include feigned architectural features such as trompe-l'œil windows, doors, and painted columns.
+Like many of the frescoes that were preserved due to the eruption of Mount Vesuvius, those decorating the walls of the Villa Poppaea are striking both in form and in colour.

+The Villa's earliest frescoes are some of the best examples of the illusionistic Second Style, while later renovations and additions are marked by comparably high-quality paintings of the Third and Fourth Styles.
+The Second Style frescoes, also called the Architectural Style BC, include feigned architectural features such as trompe-l'œil windows, doors, and painted columns and date to ca. 90-25.

-Frescoes in the caldarium depicting Hercules in the Garden of the Hesperides are painted in the "Third Style" (also called the Ornate Style) dating to ca. 25 BC-40 AD according to Mau.
-Attention to realistic perspective is abandoned in favor of flatness and elongated architectural forms which “form a kind of shrine" around a central scene, which is often mythological.
+Frescoes in the caldarium depicting Hercules in the Garden of the Hesperides are painted in the "Third Style" (also called the Ornate Style) dating to ca. 25 BC-40 AD.
+Attention to realistic perspective is abandoned in favour of flatness and elongated architectural forms which “form a kind of shrine" around a central scene, which is often mythological.

 Immediately to the west of the triclinium is a large oecus, which was the main living room of a Roman house.
-Like the caldarium frescoes, the room is also painted in the Second Style.
-The east wall includes some wonderful details such as a theatre mask and peacock.
+The room is painted in the Second Style.
+The east wall includes details such as a theatre mask and peacock, with columns and architectural elements framing the scenes.

 Much attention has been paid to the allusions to stage painting (scenae frons) in the Villa Poppaea frescoes, particularly those in Room 23.

 Gardens

 By 1993, 13 gardens had been discovered, among which was a peristyle garden in the original portion of the villa.
-A large shade tree next to a fountain was found, and also a sundial, a rake, a hoe, and a hook.
+A large shade tree next to a fountain was found, as well as a sundial, a rake, a hoe, and a hook.

 Another garden in the grounds, this one enclosed, featured wall paintings of plants and birds, and evidence of fruit trees growing in the garden's corners.
 Two courtyard gardens also featured wall paintings.
 A large park-like garden extends from the back of the villa.
-Cavities that had once housed the roots of large trees were discovered and shown to be plane trees.
+Cavities that had once housed the roots of large trees were discovered and found to have once held plane trees.

 Also found were the remains of tree stumps which were shown to be olives.

 Other trees at the Villa Poppaea were also identified, including lemon and oleander; a carbonized apple found on the site indicates the former presence of apple trees.
-Modern-day replanting of the Villa's gardens was undertaken only after the gardens’ original plant types and location were known.
+Modern-day replanting of the Villa's gardens was undertaken only after the gardens' original plant types and location were known.